traderepublic/Cilicon/README.md

 Cilicon creates a clone of your Virtual Machine bundle for each run.
 [APFS clones](https://developer.apple.com/documentation/foundation/file_system/about_apple_file_system) make this task extremely fast, even with large bundles.

-### Provision Shared Folder
+### Start and connect via SSH

+### Run provisioning commands

-Depending on the provisioner you choose, Cilicon places files required by your Guest OS in your bundle's `Resources` folder.
+Depending on the provisioner you choose, Cilicon a different set of commands on the guest VM via SSH

 The [GitHub Actions Provisioner](/Cilicon/Provisioner/GitHub%20Actions/GitHubActionsProvisioner.swift) provisions the image with the runner download URL, a registration token, the runner name and runner labels.